urbit/docs/docs/using/admin.md

     $ bin/urbit comet

+## Logging

+To log Urbit's command line output to a file, use `script`:

+    $ script urbit.log bin/urbit your-urbit

 ## Console

 Your Urbit terminal is separated into two parts: the prompt (the bottom line) and the record (everything above that).
 The record is shared; all the output from all the apps in your command set appears in it.
 The prompt is multiplexed.